chahinn/yelp_app/README.md

 # yelp_app
-Functional App created, using Yelp's APIT and Google's API.
+Functional App created, using Yelp's API and Google's API.

 Website was built using PHP, Javascript, HTML and CSS.